puppetlabs/puppet-docs/source/guides/configuring.markdown

 If a setting has multiple values, they should be a comma-separated list.
 "Path"-type settings made up of multiple directories should use the system path separator (colon, on most Unices).

-Finally, for settings that accept only a single file or directory, you can set the owner, group, and/or mode by putting their desired states in curly braces after the value.
+Finally, for settings that accept only a single file or directory, you can set the owner, group, and/or mode by putting their desired states in curly braces after the value. **However,** you can only set the owner or group to two predefined values:

+* `root` --- the root user or group should own the file.
+* `service` --- the user or group that the Puppet service is running as should own the file.
+(This will be the value of the `user` and `group` settings, which, for a puppet master, default to `puppet`.)

+Setting ownership and mode for file settings isn't supported on Windows.

 Putting that all together: